 The inflammation-resolving properties and favorable effects of EPA and DHA on oncogenic proteins, as well as on the cardiovascular, bone, and central nervous system, make them excellent candidates for primary and secondary breast cancer prevention trials for individuals at increased risk as well as breast cancer survivors.

-Omega-3 fatty acids are found in the highest concentration in seafood, but there are other, plant-based sources of this amazing nutrient as well.
+Omega-3 fatty acids are found in the highest concentration in seafood, but there are other plant-based sources of this fantastic nutrient as well.

 Humans are highly inefficient at converting the plant precursors of EPA and DHA into active forms.
 In addition, as I explain in Beyond the Pill, we depend on estrogen to make this conversion.
-If you're using synthetic estrogen in the form of birth control, it is unclear if your body is able to convert plant based omega-3's into the beneficial EPA and DHA.
+So ensuring you're using synthetic estrogen in the form of birth control, it is unclear if your body can convert plant-based omega-3s into the beneficial EPA and DHA.

 Some of the best sources of ALA include: